ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Krishna: We wrote it as a standalone pressing all the ideas together.
 There's good discussion around how this could evolve till we get to a draft.
 As a standalone, it works in my head, but I'm open to discussion.

-Caleb: If you take a look through ekr 's list of what preferences people might want to suggest, there categories need to be independent of each other.
+Caleb: If you take a look through ekr's list of what preferences people might want to suggest, there categories need to be independent of each other.
 They are also product design questions, whilst good to proliferate choices and categories, but if one is inseparable from other, it will result in more opt-out than necessary.
 Fine grained decision will influence product, and we need to weight how it might affect ability to build products in the future.

 Mark: Poll!
 We should limit search to being a carve-out to assure that preferences do not affect it(